 He has written and filmed 40 documentaries concerned with culture, the arts and social/ political problems, winning awards and seen by millions of people around the world, and he’s made over 900 commercials for TV as a director/ DOP.
 For his commercial work he has won 3 Cannes Lions, a New York Film and TV Award, many other awards especially in Italy and has been featured in Spots, Campaign and other advertising media.

-WRITING Robert had written 3 plays, a poetry cycle, a novel, an epic poem directed by him for the theatre, 8 feature film scripts, 2 books about photography and another about unemployment.
+Robert had written 3 plays, a poetry cycle, a novel, an epic poem directed by him for the theatre, 8 feature film scripts, 4 books about photography and another about unemployment.
 He has also illustrated over 30 cookery and other books.

 His first novel, A FORGETTABLE MAN (available on Amazon and all ebook platforms), about a photojournalist has been published to excellent reviews and he is currently working on a second novel called A VENGEFUL MAN and a graphic novel WITH THE ARTIST, Ricky Romain.

-Over the last 8 years he has worked closely with young people in Srebrenica helping them to workshop film and photography practice and has also worked with the European youth project – The Complete Freedom of Truth, running workshops about democracy, neoliberalism and the purpose of art in a challenging world.
+Over the last 8 years he has worked closely with young people in Srebrenica, helping them to workshop film and photography practice; he has also worked with the European youth project – The Complete Freedom of Truth, running workshops about democracy, neoliberalism and the purpose of art in a challenging world.
 In the summer of 2019 he taught a group of grad students in Sarajevo how to use film as a tool to change society under the auspices of Leeds University and Kings Collage.

 He runs a charity called HOME IN BRIDPORT which serves working people and donates time photographing, filming and designing graphics for various causes.